-We’ve now completed two RV road trips with kids ranging from 2-5 years old.
+We’ve now completed three RV road trips with kids ranging from 2-5 years old.
 Our first was a Southwest road trip visiting the Grand Canyon, Antelope Canyon, Bryce Canyon and more.
 After it’s success we went on another one through Southern California exploring Huntington Beach, Oceanside, and Anza Borrego State Park.
 Our first time RVing we had a lot of questions beforehand.
 Would RVing with kids be inconvenient or would be fall in love?
 Here’s everything you need to know about vacationing in an RV.

 How to Rent an RV